mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 The pair's process here as they work on adding a pattern of _following enemies_ is very different from previous example of self-directed code patching from code examples.

+The process of leaving the sandbox of provided patterns involves a higher risk approach to finding supporing documentation.

-To explore the use of of professional practices of accessing professional documentation the previous exchanges between Te and Da can be revisited.
+To explore the use of  professional practices of accessing professional documentation the previous exchanges between Te and Da can be revisited.

 NEED TO DEVELOP THIS WITH AN EXAMPLE